dominikoso/intiveBackend-1/README.md

 ## Deployment and Using

 ### Building and Running
-A step by step series of examples that tell you how to get a development env running
+Step by step series of examples that tell you how to get a development env running

-First navigate to directory of downloaded repository, Next run gradle tasks
+First navigate to directory of downloaded repository.
+Next run gradle tasks

 **For Windows**